-Pawel Wolak has explained to WBN what his plans are for 2012 after announcing his retirement following his loss to rival Delvin Rodriguez in December at Madison Square Garden.
+Pawel Wolak has explained his plans to WBN after announcing his retirement following his loss to rival Delvin Rodriguez in December.

-“There are basically three options,” Wolak told World Boxing News.
+“There are basically three options,” Wolak exclusively told World Boxing News.

-“Top Rank accepts my request to let me out of my contract early and I go into MMA and have my first fight this summer or Top Rank asks me to fulfil my contract obligations and gives me an opponent and opportunity that makes sense and I will honour my contract.
+“Top Rank accepts my request to let me out of my contract early.
+I then go into MMA and have my first fight this summer.

-“The third option is Top Rank asks me to fulfil my contract obligations and gives me something that makes no sense and in that case I would decline and just train for MMA until the contract expires in October.”
+“The third option is Top Rank asks me to fulfill my contract obligations and gives me something that makes no sense.
+In that case, I would decline and just train for MMA until the contract expires in October.”

 “So why do it if you can’t get a chance at the grand prize?
-Canelo is fighting Mosley, Cotto against Floyd and the IBF seems to recognize only three guys in Bundrage, Powell and Spinks.
+Canelo is fighting Mosley and Cotto against Floyd, and the IBF seems to recognize only three guys in Bundrage, Powell, and Spinks.

-“So it is tough to come back knowing that and wondering what would be next if I win the next fight against a good fighter as these champions aren’t being forced to fight real 154 contenders and there are a lot of them.
+“So it is tough to come back knowing that and to wonder what would be next if I win the next fight against a good fighter as these champions aren’t being forced to fight real 154 contenders, and there are many of them.

-“If I commit to something in boxing I would be 1000% dedicated.
-I have not fought my last 2 fights as well as I expect myself to and while there were some personal issues outside the ring during my second fight with Delvin (every guy has those), I won’t make excuses as Delvin beat me by fighting smart and very well.
+“If I commit to something in boxing, I would be 1000% dedicated.
+I have not fought my last two fights as well as I expect myself to, and while there were some personal issues outside the ring during my second fight with Delvin (every guy has those), I won’t make excuses as Delvin beat me by fighting smart and very well.

 “After all, my background is as a successful kickboxer and wrestler.
-You could tell that just by watching me box and how square I get sometimes which is wrestling 101 and a no no in boxing.”
+You could tell that just by watching me box and how square I sometimes get.

 “This is wrestling 101 and a no-no in boxing.”